welpo/tabi/content/blog/mastering-tabi-settings/index.md

 |:----:|:-------:|:-------------:|:-----------------:|:-------------------:|
 |  ❌  |   ❌    |      ✅       |         ❌        |         ❌          |

 The default theme can be specified with the `default_theme` variable, which accepts either `"dark"` or `"light"`.
-Defaults to `"light"`.

-**Note**: the default theme is only used when the theme switcher is disabled, either because it's set to `false` in the config or because a user has JavaScript disabled.
+If you don't set it, the default theme will be the one set in the user's browser.

 ### Custom Skins